Ayush-2019/EVENT-BOOKING-APP-GRAPHQL/README.md

 # EVENT-BOOKING-APP-GRAPHQL

-Video Demonstration of this project:- https://drive.google.com/file/d/1xIvtwIAt8U2UH7wH2kihgd-G8BLQoA0M/view?usp=sharing

-This project will be deployed soon....
+This project is succesfully deployed on netlify :- https://event-booking-akiledar-graphql.netlify.app/

 Description:-